dsl-logo

 • Are you incentivised to sell finance to buyers (e.g. through commission)?

-How DO you find the best deal on your car finance?
+How do you find the best deal on your car finance?

-The best approach is usually to research and compare car finance options BEFORE you go to the dealership.
+There's a decent chance 0% or 1% car finance will not be the best deal.
+The best approach is usually to research and compare car finance options before you go to the dealership.

 This is what to look for: